brendanlong/prince-of-the-dark-kingdom/src/book-5/chapter-22.md

 Lucius couldn't stop grinning.
 "What do you think?
 They had to carry him to the infirmary."

-"She shook her head, but couldn't hide her own smile at his childishness.
+She shook her head, but couldn't hide her own smile at his childishness.
 "You're taking far too much pleasure out of that boy's pain."

 "Nonsense.
 It's not his pain I find so amusing, it's his stupidity.
 'Fuck you', I mean honestly."

 She chuckled behind her win glass.
-It *was*pretty damn funny.
+It *was* pretty damn funny.
 She wondered what other nonsense those two got into together when no one was looking.
 Hopefully, he wasn't teaching those troublemaking habits to her children.